Introduction

 Dependencies

-Python and UV (package manager) are required to run the MCP server.
+2. Python and uv (package manager) are required to run the MCP server.

-• Visit this page to download and install python for your operation system.
+• Visit this page to download and install python for your operating system.
 Recommended version: 3.11 or higher.

 Authentication